elastic/logstash-docs-md/docs/lsr/plugins-filters-elastic_integration.md

 * `["https://127.0.0.1:9200"]`
 * `["https://127.0.0.1:9200/subpath"]` (If using a proxy on a subpath)

-When connecting with a list of hosts, communication to {{es}} is secured with SSL unless configured otherwise.
+When connecting with a list of hosts, communication to Elasticsearch is secured with SSL unless configured otherwise.

 ::::{admonition} Disabling SSL is dangerous
 :class: warning